data2health/nlp-review/README.md

 ## Get involved
 We encourage the community to get involved.
 Please make tickets or provide comments on the manuscript.
+At this time we are particularly soliciting articles for inclusion and/or background.
+Please make any suggestions.

 ## Working documents